 The Department of Blindness and Low Vision Studies is the oldest and largest—and regarded as one of the best—programs of its kind in the world.
 Faculty members are engaged in groundbreaking national research on safety issues related to quiet cars and traffic roundabouts, which impact the safety of persons with blindness and low vision.

-The Department of Speech Pathology and Audiology at WMU was one of the nation's earliest clinics for the study and treatment of speech disorders and the preparation of speech therapists.
+The Department of Speech, Language, and Hearing Sciences at WMU was one of the nation's earliest clinics for the study and treatment of speech disorders and the preparation of speech therapists.
 Its founder Dr. Charles Van Riper was a pioneer in the field, known worldwide for his innovative treatment for stuttering.
 The department's graduate program was the first in Michigan and one of the first six in the nation to gain accreditation.

 The Integrative Holistic Health and Wellness program is one of only four similar programs in the country and offers both an undergraduate minor and graduate certificate that foster "holism" within health care and across other disciplines.